ActivitiesWhat else is there to do besides surfing?

 For those into spear fishing there are some particularly good areas for large Dog Tooth tuna; and for those wanting to SCUBA we can outsource dives through a local operator.
 There is no decompression chamber on Rote or Timor.

 The fishing in this area of Indonesia and the Timor Sea can be some of the best in the world.
 Due to very little commercial fishing the ocean is abundant with numerous species.

 At this time fishing is a side activity from Nemberala Beach Resort.
-Although two of our larger 21’ center console skiffs are well equipped for fishing, we cannot guarantee the availability of these boats as their main purpose is the efficient operation of the surf program.
+Although our larger center console skiffs are well suited for fishing, we cannot guarantee the availability of these boats as their main purpose is the efficient operation of the surf program.
+Ask about specific fishing charters if interested.
 When not in use for surfing however you can be certain to enjoy some phenomenal fishing.